 by Brian Mahany

-Yesterday the Wisconsin Supreme Court suspended St. Croix Falls lawyer Walsh Brandt’s license to practice law.
+Yesterday the Wisconsin Supreme Court suspended a St. Croix Falls lawyer Warren Brandt’s license to practice law.
 He is ineligible to practice for the next four months.
 Afterwards, he must undergo any necessary monitoring and treatment for alcohol dependency.
 Everyone in society can suffer from alcoholism – we have seen lawyers, doctors, police officers and even judges who are alcoholics.
-The news isn’t the suspension of Walsh Bradley, it’s the system’s slow process in protecting the public.
+The news isn’t the suspension of Brandt’s law license, it’s the system’s slow process in protecting the public.

-The story regarding attorney Bradley didn’t begin and end yesterday in a Madison courtroom.
+The story regarding attorney Brandt didn’t begin and end yesterday in a Madison courtroom.
 It began almost two decades ago and involved multiple warnings and red flags.

-According to the court’s opinion, Bradley was first reprimanded in 1994 for two ethics violations.
+According to the court’s opinion, Brandt was first reprimanded in 1994 for two ethics violations.
 Neither appear to be substance abuse related, although chemical dependency often leads to impaired judgment.

 Nine years later, Brandt was reprimanded again for a series of ethical violations.